koraktor/rubikon/README.md

 and thereby declared war to the Roman senate.
 The phrase "to cross the Rubicon" originates from this event.

-You may also see Rubikon as a morphed composition of *"Ruby"* and *"console"*.
+You may also see Rubikon as a portmanteau word consisting of *"Ruby"* and *"console"*.

 ## License